Asbestos Awareness Training Online

 - identify good and bad practices

-The average time required to complete the learning is approximately 1 hour, however the course is designed to go at the pace of the learner and can be completed in more time if needed.
+The average time required to complete the asbestos awareness course learning is approximately 1 hour, however the course is designed to go at the pace of the learner and can be completed in more time if needed.

 Asbestos Awareness Training Assessment

-The online assessment for the course consists of 30 multiple choice questions.
+The asbestos awareness training course assessment consists of 30 multiple choice questions.
 In order to be successful, candidates must achieve a 75% (23) to obtain the certificate.

 Related online training courses